penguinjournals/laboratory/README.md

 Get greeting from HTTP API and display it on frontend.

 The API will be queried using axios and front rendered by Vue.

+## Chapter 4

+Integrate Vue development (frontend) with backend development with the aim of distributing an standalone .jar file which includes both frontend and backend inside it.